 Reflections and Workshops:

-The Center for Public Service is charged to assist faculty in the development, implementation, and improvement of service learning classes; as well as, consult with faculty, provide resources for course development, and promote the scholarship of engagement.
-Towards those goals, CPS offers faculty development workshops throughout the academic year.
+The Center for Public Service is charged with assisting faculty in the development, implementation, and improvement of service learning classes and promoting the scholarship of engagement.
+Beyond the one-on-one support we offer, CPS brings experts from the field to campus to offer faculty development workshops throughout the academic year.

 For more information about any of these resources, please contact Bridget Smith.